 If all the above-mentioned solutions do not work out for you, here is another option for you, find a Remote Desktop alternative.
 You can download another remote desktop software called AnyViewer to help you achieve remote desktop connection easily and effectively.

 The biggest advantage of AnyViewer is that it is very easy to set up and operate.
 You don’t need to change any settings of both computer systems.
-It requires no user account or user name.
-You could even achieve remote connection even the two computers are under different networks, which is impossible for RDP without port forwarding or VPN.
+It requires no IP address, computer name, or computer password.
+You could even achieve a remote connection even if the two computers are under different networks, which is impossible for RDP without port forwarding or VPN.

 Follow the steps listed below to start your remote connection easily.

-You’ve already configured it for remote access.
-On the client computer, enter the device ID of the host computer.
-After entering the device ID, you’ll be given two options:
+Step 2.
+On the local computer, enter the device ID of the host computer.
+After entering the device ID, you’ll be given two options.

-Option 1: You can send a control request; then the host computer will receive a pop-up request.
-People sitting in front of the host computer could either allow it or deny it.
+Method 1.
+You can send a control request; then the remote computer will receive a pop-up request.
+People sitting in front of the remote computer could either allow it or deny it.

-Option 2: You could also input a security code of your home PC to achieve remote connection directly.
+Method 2.
+You could also input a security code of your remote PC to achieve a remote connection directly.
 You can either input a permanent security code or a temporary security code.

 In summary, four solutions are mentioned in this post to help fix the error message “Your credentials did not work” and please enter new credentials in RDP.
 You can give it a go to see if the first three solutions help out.
 If the problem persists, you may also choose to download another remote desktop software for Windows.
 Hope this post can help you out.